Expensify/App/docs/articles/expensify-classic/getting-started/Invite-Members.md

 ---
 # Overview

-To invite your employees in Expensify, simply add them as members to your Workspace.
+To invite your employees to Expensify, simply add them as members to your Workspace.

 # How to Invite members to Expensify